This article is written for Google Workspace for Education Administrators.

 Design any page using a bookmarklet

-Bookmarklets can be also malicious.
-If you do not understand the Javascript language, do not copy and execute random bookmarklets you found online.
+Caution: Bookmarklets can be malicious.
+If you do not understand the JavaScript language, do not copy and execute random bookmarklets you found online.

 Bookmarklets are too powerful to manage.
 Young students do not know what they are doing.
-They may find and use bookmarklets that allow them to play games, screw up school sites, or bypass school restrictions.
+They may find and use bookmarklets that allow them to play games, screw up school sites or bypass school restrictions.
 Malicious code might destroy their school managed devices or steal sensitive information, causing security issues.
+It is important to prevent bookmarklets for school environment.

 Luckily, school managed Chrome browsers support block bookmarklets.
 Follow these instructions.